SLALR/census-app/README.md

 devtools::install_github("SLALR/census.app")
 ```

-## Example
+## Example status

 This is a basic example which shows you how to solve a common problem -
-so we claim, that we added more commits:
+so we claim, that we added more commits and on another matter:

 ``` r
 ## library(census.app)